 We need your help in identifying the heroes and leaders that should be honored at the next Honor Awards event.

-Early every Spring (traditionally in late February or early March), the NG9-1-1 Institute hosts the Annual 911 Honor Awards Reception in D.C. to honor the heroes, individual leaders, and outstanding groups / organizations of the 911 / public safety / emergency response community from across the United States for their achievements in the prior year.
-There are six (6) STANDARD award categories; Citizen in Action, Government Leader, Public Safety Professional, Industry Professional, Outstanding Call Center, and NG911 Awareness.
-There is also an “Other” category for recognizing achievements that don’t neatly fit a standard defined category.
-In addition, the Institute may recognize an individual with the “Heart of 911 Award” [descriptions below].
+The NG9-1-1 Institute hosts the Annual 9-1-1 Honor Awards Reception in D.C. to honor the heroes, individual leaders, and outstanding groups and organizations of the 9-1-1, public safety, and emergency response community for their achievements in the prior year.
+There are six award categories: Citizen in Action, Steve Souder Government Leader, Public Safety Professional, Industry Professional, Outstanding Call Center, and NG911 Awareness and the Carla Anderson Heart of 911 Award.
+There is also an opportunity to submit a nomination that doesn’t fit in one of the standard categories.

-Award Categories
+Categories

-Citizen in Action
+Citizen in Action Award

 This award recognizes an individual of any age or group (more than one person) who demonstrated exceptional bravery and heroism to respond in a critical time using 911.
 This award honors a citizen who has taken the initiative to help in a crisis.

-Government Leader
+Steve Souder Government Leader Award

 This award recognizes the elected or appointed Federal, State, or Local Government Leader (including state 911 coordinators) that has displayed significant dedication and leadership in advancing the 911 system.
 Specific efforts to enable the deployment of NG911 systems will be considered.
 Note, with the exception of state 911 coordinators, public sector 911 professionals will not be considered in this category.

-Public Safety Professional
+Public Safety Professional Award

 This award recognizes a 911 professional from the public sector for their leadership, professionalism, initiative, creativity, and diligence, in assisting a person reporting and/or experiencing an emergency situation or solving a critical 911 issue.

-Outstanding Call Center
+Outstanding Call Center Award

 This award recognizes a 911 call center for overall excellence in serving the public including the handling of emergency situations reported to 911 and the deployment and management of new technology.
 Also, this award recognizes a state or regional 911 program for excellence in serving the public including the handling of emergency situations and the deployment and management of new technology.

-Industry Professional
+Industry Professional Award

 This award recognizes a 911 industry professional for their leadership, professionalism, initiative, creativity, and diligence, in solving a critical 911 issue, with a particular emphasis on those whose efforts have advanced NG911.